ADDRESSING THE OPIOID CRISIS

 To help reduce prescription drug abuse and diversion, we advocate that prescribers and pharmacists consult state Prescription Drug Monitoring Program (PDMP) databases before writing or dispensing any opioid prescription.
 Studies suggest that PDMPs can help reduce the number of prescriptions written for opioids and that PDMP use is associated with a reduction in pain medications received for nonmedical use from multiple doctors.1,2

 To support communities that have been affected by the crisis, we’ve provided funding to the National Sheriffs’ Association to help law enforcement distribute the overdose rescue drug naloxone.
 In addition, we’re helping to bring prescription abuse prevention education to high school students across the country.

 America’s opioid crisis is the result of multiple factors.
 We believe that all stakeholders — healthcare leaders, drug manufacturers, policymakers, and public health officials — need to come together to drive meaningful solutions forward.
 While no single intervention alone will solve this crisis, partnerships, determination, and innovative approaches are steps in the right direction.

-2 Ali MM, Dowd W, Classen T. Prescription drug monitoring programs, nonmedical use of prescription drugs, and heroin use: evidence from the National Survey of Drug Use and Health.
-Addictive Behaviors.
-69(2017)65–77.
+- Ali MM, Dowd WN, Classen T, Mutter R, Novak SP.
+Prescription drug monitoring programs, nonmedical use of prescription drugs, and heroin use: Evidence from the National Survey of Drug Use and Health.
+Addict Behav.
+2017;69:65-77.